audio dramas ⤴

 doctor who - big finish

-I have completely gone down the rabbit hole of Big Finish audio dramas and have made a separate page about my favourites. but I've included a couple short, free audio stories below.
+I have completely gone down the rabbit hole of Big Finish audio dramas and have started a separate page about my favourites.

 side note: if you're casually interested in getting into Doctor Who audio dramas, there are dozens of early Big Finish titles available for free streaming on Spotify.
 This handy guide from VHS Whovian will help you get started.
 Just enough description to tell you who, what, and whether its worth a listen.
 For the record, so far I tend to agree with her ratings.
 Check out the bolded stories.